ShaoTengLiu/Hyperbolic_ZSL/README.md

 * PyTorch version 1.0 or higher
 * At least one GPU with adequate memory
-* python 3.7 (python 2 may be possible with modifications) Use requirements.txt for quick start
+* python 3.7 (python 2 may be possible with modifications)

+Use environment.yml for quick start

 ```
 conda env create -f environment.yml